szolfaghari/Jonas-Assignment/README.md

 * For csv parsing, I am using a rather non-efficient approach.
 We can improve by using custom parser or any 3rd party parsing library.
 * Most of the data manipulation is taken care of in the stored procedure level.
 * I have compared the performance for the file reads and it seems multi treating does not help much with I/O  operations, so I kept it as a sequential loop.
-* As I am not familliar with the data I have taken a generic apprach.
+* As I am not familiar with the data I have taken a generic approach.
 If we dig deeper into the details, part of the approach might not make sense or will need to be revisited.
 * We can improve the performance by tweaking the indexes.
-However we need to know the balance between the frequeny of reads vs writes
+However we need to know the ratio between reads vs writes

 # Optimization Ideas